Coffee and snacks provided.

 About The Workshop

 What does it mean for our teens to flourish?
 We hear a lot about setting them up for success, but how can we help them lean into what it means to be human?
 How can we help them understand what their purpose is in life?

 Our teens are growing up in a world marked by unprecedented technological advances, instant access to unlimited information, and a culture flooded with competing ideals and priorities.
 Performance is often valued above personhood.
 Social media ensures that our children are never alone - yet they are often lonely.
 We spend a great deal of time, energy and money preparing them to succeed in school and in the marketplace, but we rarely have the time to stop and consider what it means to thrive.
 To become more human.
 We want to offer the time, space, and tools that will help our teens not just to succeed - but to flourish.

 This three hour, interactive session is designed for the parents of teenagers.
-We hope to equip and encourage you as you juggle the multiple priorities and demands of parenting given the unique opportunities and challenges inherent to our culture.
+We hope to equip and encourage you as you juggle the multiple priorities and demands of your parenting vocation given the unique opportunities and challenges inherent to our culture.
 Our time together will include space for personal reflection, a Q&A session, as well as practical tips and resources for parenting your teen.
 It takes a community to raise a child - consider inviting your neighbors, the parents of your kids' friends, and parents from your school and church communities.
 Details below.

 *Note: this seminar is crafted and delivered from a Christian worldview, but parents from all faiths are invited and encouraged to attend.
 It is our belief that the principles covered are universally true and beneficial to all.

 Parents of 12-year-olds and up